OutLines: Modeling Spectral Lines from Winds, Bubbles, and Outflows: Physical Model

 where $v$ is the velocity scale of the line ($b$ in the case of static interstellar medium (ISM) lines, $v_\infty$ in the case of winds), $N$ is the column density of the gas, $f$ is the quantum mechanical oscillator strength, $\lambda_0$ is the rest wavelength of the electronic transition which absorbs incident light, $\sigma_a=10^{-14.8427}\rm~cm^2~s~km^{-1}~\AA$ is the classical absorption cross-section per unit wavelength per unit velocity, and $\phi_\lambda$ is the line profile evaluated at $\lambda$.
 Traditional treatment of the static interstellar medium (ISM) assumes a Voigt profile for $\phi_\lambda$ (most robustly calculated using the real part of the Faddeeva function, although approximations can also be used, e.g., \citealt{Hjerting1938,TepperGarcia2006}) to account for kinetic and natural broadening.

-Under the Sobolev approximation, instead one must evaluate the relative column density at each velocity $v$ in the wind or bubble that is projected onto the line of sight velocity $u$.
-The optical depth profile for the outflow component is given by the Sobolev approximation such that
+Under the Sobolev approximation, instead one must evaluate the relative column density at each velocity $w$ in the wind or bubble that is projected onto the line of sight velocity $u$.
+The optical depth profile for the outflow component given by the Sobolev approximation is thus